An Easy to Build Desk with Drawers

 Install the drawer slides according to the manufacturer’s installation instructions.
 For a quick tutorial on installing drawer slides, click here.

 Cut the pieces for the drawer fronts.
 Mark the placement of the drawer handles or knobs, and drill the holes.
-Click here for an easy tutorial on installing drawer fronts!
+Check out this easy tutorial on installing drawer fronts!
 When the fronts are installed, there will be a 1/8″ gap between the fronts and the legs, and a 1/4″ gap between each front (make sure the bottom of the lowest drawer front is flush with the bottom of the drawer divider!).

 Finish as desired!